-Our capital expenditures for the years ended December 31, 2021, 2020 and 2019, amounted to \$8.9 million, \$14.7 million, and \$18.3 million, respectively.
+Our capital expenditures for the years ended December 31, 2022, 2021 and 2020, amounted to \$10.8 million, \$8.9 million, and \$14.7 million, respectively.
 These capital expenditures primarily consisted of leasehold improvements, laboratory equipment, and computer and office equipment in the United Kingdom.
 We expect our capital expenditures to increase in absolute terms in the near term as we continue to advance our research and development programs, to expand our internal manufacturing capabilities, and otherwise to grow our operations.
-We anticipate our capital expenditures in 2022 to be financed from the proceeds from our existing cash.
+We anticipate our capital expenditures in 2023 to be financed by our existing cash and cash equivalents balance as at December 31, 2022.